net-lisias-ksp/KAX/README.md

-# KAX /L : Under New Management
+# KAX :: Kerbal Aircraft Expansion

 ![Logo](./PR_material/Logo.gif)

-Kerbal Aircraft Expansion /L - Under Lisias Management, **forever** _THE_ pack of selected vanilla-inspired parts for your aircrafting needs!
+Kerbal Aircraft Expansion : **forever** _THE_ pack of selected vanilla-inspired parts for your aircrafting needs!

+KAX/L is KAX under Lisias' Management.

 ## In a Hurry